Why Do I Get Frequent Headaches?

 Biostimulation

-Biostimulation is a broad term that encompasses therapies such as acupuncture, which involves the use of needles to stimulate specific points of the body to alleviate pain.
+Biostimulation is a broad term that encompasses therapies like acupuncture, which uses needles to stimulate specific points of the body to alleviate pain.

 “With a treatment course, acupuncture has been found to be as helpful as medication in the prevention of migraines,” Dr. Bonakdar says.

 Electrical stimulation and other techniques can also be used.
-The most recent is the Nerivio wearable device, which was one of Time magazine’s Best Inventions of 2019.
+The most recent is the Nerivio wearable device.

 Trigger management